 Domestic and General mis-sold FSAVC with various different Aspects:

 - Domestic and General may not have made their consumers aware that their FSAVC will not be contributed by their employer.

-- Domestic and General may not have made their customers aware that they would be choosing the funds for the FSAVC.
+- Domestic and General may not have made their consumers aware that they would be choosing the funds for the FSAVC.

-- Domestic and General may not have made their customers aware about the chance of purchasing "Added Years".
+- Domestic and General may not have made their consumers aware about the chance of purchasing "Added Years".

-- Domestic and General may not have made their customers aware that any fees & charges that their FSAVC incurred.
+- Domestic and General may not have made their consumers aware that any fees & charges that their FSAVC incurred.

 Have Domestic and General mis-sold you your FSAVC?

 - I didn't ask Domestic and General to set-up my FSAVC.

 - Domestic and General led me to believe that my employer would pay into my FSAVC.